johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part4.md

   }
 ```

-We expose this feature, of course, with the `send()` method right at the top of the `faye-client.ts` file.
+We expose this feature, of course, with the `send()` method right at the top of the `faye-client.ts` file, as shown here:

 ```typescript
 // nestjs-faye-transporter/src/requestor/clients/faye-client.ts